neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/README.md

 - JS Functions (the string concatenate part)
 - HTML Forms
-- A tiny bit of JS Math
+- A tiny bit of JavaScript Math
 - Ternary operator (for the bonus)

 ---